-The Federal Emergency Management Agency (FEMA) has a methodology that can aid in the monetization of such benefits.
-That methodology is based on the observation that delays to fire services can cause a generalizable increase in property damage when fires burn longer.
-Likewise, delays to ambulance services have a relatively predictable impact on survival rates for victims of cardiac arrest (one of the most common medical emergencies where time is a critical factor).
+The Federal Emergency Management Agency (FEMA) has a methodology that can aid in the monetization of such benefits.22 That methodology is based on the observation that delays to fire services can cause a generalizable increase in property damage when fires burn longer.23 Likewise, delays to ambulance services have a relatively predictable impact on survival rates for victims of cardiac arrest (one of the most common medical emergencies where time is a critical factor).

 The FEMA methodology is based on the complete loss of a fire station or hospital, but can be adapted for use in delays to emergency vehicles.
-However, applicants applying this methodology should take care not to assume unreasonably excessive delays to emergency services in the baseline scenario (for example, assuming an ambulance will wait the entire time for a passing train at crossing gates when another grade-separated crossing is available nearby will lead to overestimating the expected emergency service delay https://www.hudexchange.info/course-content/ndrc-nofa-benefit-cost-analysis-data-resources-and-expert-tips-webinar/FEMA-BCAR-Resource.pdf reduction).
-Further, applicants should carefully consider the size of the population assumed to be affected by such lapses in emergency services and should thoroughly justify and document the assumptions used in the analysis.
+However, applicants applying this methodology should take care not to assume unreasonably excessive delays to emergency services in the baseline scenario (for example, assuming an ambulance will wait the entire time for a passing train at crossing gates when another grade-separated crossing is available nearby will lead to overestimating the expected emergency service delay reduction).
+Further, applicants should carefully consider the size of the population assumed to be affected by such lapses in emergency services and should thoroughly justify and document the assumptions used in the analysis, such as the location of the emergency service facilities in question as well as the location of affected populations.
 Finally, the methodology should not be used for situations where traffic may be congested, but emergency vehicles would be given priority access over other vehicles and thus likely be able to maintain service levels.